glennpoorman/nodejs-samples/12-oauth/README.txt

 Any application that wants to use an external authorization server must register with that server.
 This is a one time registration that the app developer does and is generally done through a web portal.
-There is no standard and they all handle it a little differently so we'll focus on GitHub since that's the server we're using for this sample.
+For this sample, I've already registered the app which means you can build it and run it.
+If you want so see how registration works, you can register your own and replace the data in "server/config.js".
+There is no standard for registration and they all handle it a little differently.
+Here we'll focus on GitHub since that's the server we're using for this sample.
+To register then, use the following steps:

   1. Login to GitHub.
   2. In the menu under your profile picture, select "Settings".